 Projected Job Growth: 6%

 There are few high paying associate degree options outside of the field of healthcare.
 One of them is the two-year technical degree in computer networking.
 This credential prepares graduates for the in-demand career of a network support specialist.
 Companies and organizations hire computer network support specialists.
 This is to ensure that their computer networks are working properly.
 Specific duties for these types of computer support specialists may vary.
 Examples include testing network operability, troubleshooting problems with computer systems, and performing regular network maintenance.

 An organization’s productivity is becoming increasingly reliant on computers and digital connectivity.
 Thus, the demand for trained computer network support specialists will continue to grow.
 The Bureau of Labor Statistics (BLS) predicts a 6% increase in this occupational field over the next decade.
 Wages for this profession are desirable.
-The average computer network support specialist brings in almost $63,000 in median annual wages.
+With this 2-year college degree, the average computer network support specialist brings in almost $63,000 in median annual wages.
 Top earners in the field made more than $102,000 in May 2021.

 Projected Job Growth: 25%

 You won’t find many faster-growing fields than occupational therapy.
 This field is currently growing exponentially.
 It is expected to expand by 25% between 2021 and 2031.
 This expansion in the job market will result in more than 11,000 new jobs.
 These positions are ideal for graduates of associate’s degree programs in occupational therapy.

 A large sector of the U.S. population is becoming elderly.
 This means the services of occupational therapists and occupational therapy assistants will become increasingly important.
 These healthcare professionals provide invaluable medical help and treatments.
 They help patients regain or develop necessary life skills and functions.
 Occupational and physical therapy assistants commonly work with patients directly.
 They teach patients exercises to improve their range of motion or motor skills.